By Karen A. Soukiasian

 Bottom line: Just as important as it is for you to have someone who speaks your language, understands and accepts you, the same is true for your canine companion.

 You don’t speak their language.
 Inherently, they understand each other.
-Their tails, ears and eyes communicate volumes of information.
-So prevent canine depression and keep your pet happy, healthy and well adjusted.
+Their tails, ears, and eyes communicate volumes of information.
+So, don’t have a sad dog, prevent canine depression and keep your pet happy, healthy and well adjusted.

 Let them have as many canine friends as possible.
 It will amaze you how much they will look forward to spending time together, and who knows, you may make a few new friends too.